 Foster Care: Background and History

-In the 1900s, social agencies began to pay and supervise foster parents .
+In the early 1900s, social agencies began to pay and supervise foster parents .
 The government began state inspections of foster homes.
-Services were provided to natural families to enable the child to return home, and foster parents were now seen as part of a team effort to provide for dependent children.
+Records were kept to increase accountability and children's needs were considered when placements were made.
+In addition, services were provided to birth families to enable the child to reunify or return home.

 Foster parents began to be seen as an integral part of a team effort to provide for dependent children, as states began to formalize the process and enact regulations meant to protect children.

 Foster Care in the United States Today

 Today, children in foster care can be placed in several different types of foster homes.
 One type of home is the single foster family of one or more parents who cares for up to six foster children in their home with their own biological or adopted children.
 Another type of foster care is the group home.
 Historically, group foster homes were rife with abuse of children.
 Currently, they're better regulated and monitored than in the past.

 The third modern foster home is called kinship care.
 Kinship care is when foster children to be placed in the home of a relative or person who knew the child before he or she was removed from the home.
 The kinship foster care provider receives the emotional and financial support a foster parent would receive from a foster care agency, but already has an established relationship with the child.

 Ask an Attorney About Your Foster Care Concerns